jarrettmeyer/jarrettmeyer.github.io/_posts/2017-04-06-fixing-drivers-for-my-hp-webcam.md

 ---
 title: "Fixing My Drivers for My HP Webcam"
 layout: post
 date: 2017-04-06
+description:
+thumbnail: /assets/images/hp-logo.png
 ---

 I have a very nice HP Elitebook 8770W.
 Unfortunately, ever since I installed Windows 10, the webcam hasn't worked.
 The little light would come on, but the input was always black.
 This fixed it.